MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/machine-learning-clustering.md

 The Machine Learning plugins are helpful for many scenarios.
 The `autocluster` and `basket` implement an unsupervised learning algorithm and are easy to use. `Diffpatterns` implements a supervised learning algorithm and, although more complex, it's more powerful for extracting differentiation segments for RCA.

 These plugins are used interactively in ad-hoc scenarios and in automatic near real-time monitoring services.
-With KQL, time series anomaly detection is followed by a diagnosis process.
+Time series anomaly detection is followed by a diagnosis process.
 The process is highly optimized to meet necessary performance standards.